wp-plugins/easy-ftp-upload/readme.txt

 then close the tag with ]

 This plugin will find the default folder you have created for this FTP account, and will then create a folder within it named by either the sender's Company Name (if one was specified) or Contact Name (if no separate Company Name given).
-Of course, whichever of these is used will first pass through a format scrubber to make sure the name is ìlegalî on the server (e.g. "Harry's Special Furniture" will create a directory called "harrys_special_furniture").
+Of course, whichever of these is used will first pass through a format scrubber to make sure the name is "legal" on the server (e.g. "Harry's Special Furniture" will create a directory called "harrys_special_furniture").
 If the person has uploaded files before using the exact same Contact or Company info, the file will go into the folder that already exists.
 At this time, the plugin handles duplicates by overwriting files with the same name, but I intend to add functionality to allow for ìversioningî in a future edition, when/if I ever get time, and if there turns out to be a demand for it.

 In order for the form to validate and submit, I required the Contact Name field to be filled out, but not the Company Name field.
 I did this because some clients of the print shop were individuals rather than companies.
-If you wanted to force the entry of a Company Name, you could edit the .html file for that ìinputî to have a class of "EFU_text_req" instead of the "EFU_text" class it uses by default (and if you really want to be thorough, you'd probably want to alter the HTML describing its label to include that red asterisk).
+If you wanted to force the entry of a Company Name, you could edit the .html file for that "input" to have a class of "EFU_text_req" instead of the "EFU_text" class it uses by default (and if you really want to be thorough, you'd probably want to alter the HTML describing its label to include that red asterisk).

 Anyway, If you find this plugin useful, I hope you'll consider donating in order to help me support my evil open-source coding habit.
 Bug reports and suggestions for future added functionality are also appreciated.
 But this is my first plugin, so I beg you to be gentle with any criticism.
 Thank you.